TheresaLui/SelfHelpContent_v2/articles/microsoft.servicebus/servicebus-performance.md

   ownershipid="AzureMessaging_Common" />
 # Performance or latency issues

-Perceived performance on Azure Service Bus depends on a variety of factors, some of which are mentioned below -
+Perceived performance on Azure Service Bus depends on a variety of factors, including:

   * Pricing tier for your namespace (Standard or Premium)
      * Standard tier namespaces are a multi-tenant setup
      * Premium tier namespaces have dedicated resources allocated per namespace

-  * Utilizing enterprise message features
+  * Enterprise message features in use
      * Message payload size
      * Transactions
      * Sessions
      * Scheduled messages

-We encourage you to utilize the guidance mentioned in the [best practices document](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-performance-improvements) to improve the performance.
+We encourage you to follow the guidance in the [best practices document](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-performance-improvements) to improve the performance.

 You may also consider scaling the resources allocated to the namespace -
   * If the namespace is on the Standard tier, consider [migrating to Premium](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-migrate-standard-premium).